 Installing a water heater requires careful planning and attention to safety.
 Proper setup ensures efficient operation and prevents accidents.

-Installation Guidelines
+Installation guidelines

 We recommend following these steps for water heater installation:

-1. Choose the right location – near plumbing and power sources
+1. Choose the right location – near plumbingand power sources

 2. Turn off utilities – water, gas, or electricity